CsiPA0723/SzekiCounter/README.md

 ## How to Build

 * Download the repository
-* Open a console inside the direcory
+* Open a console inside the directory
 * Run `yarn install` then `yarn run build` inside the console